 Shouldn't I remove the shells before boiling the shrimp?

 You could, but cooking the shrimp with the shells on will increase the flavor of the shrimp, prevent them from curling up too much, and make the process of removing the shells easier.
-Its really up to you on when you want to remove the shells.
+It’s really up to you when you want to remove the shells.

 4. While the shrimp is boiling, prepare an ice bath by filling a bowl with ice and then filling it with cold water.
 Be careful, as shrimp only need to cook for about 120 seconds before they are done.
 Once the shrimp are done, generally signified by forming a “C” shape (making an “O” shape could signify that they are overcooked), take the shrimp out of the boiling water and place them into the ice bath – this will stop the cooking process entirely.

-5. Now its time to peel the shrimp and devein the shrimp.
+5. Now it’s time to peel and devein the shrimp.
 If you purchased shrimp that have already been peeled and deveined, you can skip to step 6.